delta-io/delta/PROTOCOL.md

 ```

 ### Commit Provenance Information
-Table versions can optionally contain additional provenance information about what higher level operation was being performed as well as who executed it.
+Table versions can optionally contain additional provenance information about what higher-level operation was being performed as well as who executed it.

-Implementations are free to store any valid JSON in the `commitInfo` action.
+Implementations are free to store any valid JSON-formatted data via the `commitInfo` action.

+An example of storing provenance information related to an `INSERT` operation:
 ```
 {
   "commitInfo":{